SITHFAB002 Provide responsible service

 Yes – International Students Accepted

-Get the skills and expertise you’ll need to be able to provide customers and patrons with the responsible service of alcohol with National Training College’s comprehensive RSA course.
+Get the skills and expertise you’ll need to be able to provide customers and patrons with the responsible service of alcohol with Skills Training College’s comprehensive RSA course.

 Pre-course online reading and quiz in your own time, followed by a 6 Hr face-to-face training session.